BodgeMaster/new_dawn_mirror/wx Who Died Today? (Emily intro).md

 * *Emily puts on / changes into day clothes*
 * *They eat*
 * *They put on space suits and go outside to bury the body*
+  * *Lena places some object of significance on the grave*

 Emily wakes up.
 She is laying in bed, facing the large panorama window.
 Her eyes wander across the familiar gray moonscape outside before fixating on the half-visible Earth ball for a moment.
 A noise - someone is in her module.